 EFFECTS OF ROUNDING

-105 ABS products and publications are available free of charge from the ABS website.
+101 ABS published outputs are available free of charge from the ABS website.
 Click on Statistics to gain access to the full range of ABS statistical and reference information.
 For details on products scheduled for release in the coming week, click on the Future Releases link on the ABS homepage.

 These documents will be presented in a new window.